hollobon/jy-mcu-3208-tetris/README.md

 The block fall rate gradually increases over time.

-There is very rudimental scoring; 1 point is scored per completed row.
-The score is shown once the game ends (board is full).
+There is basic scoring; 1 point is scored per completed row, with 4, 8 and 16 points awarded for completing 2, 3 or 4 rows respectively.
+The score is shown once the game ends (when there is no space for a new block on the board).

 To program using a USPasp with `avrdude`, do: